 Return and Earn recommend checking the status of your nearest return point on our website at www.returnandearn.org.au/return-points before visiting, and avoiding peak times where possible.

-Anyone visiting a return point must ensure they comply with the latest Public Health Orders, including checking-in via the QR code displayed, wearing a mask, maintaining social distancing of at least 1.5 metres from others, and practicing good hygiene.
+Anyone visiting a return point must ensure they comply with the latest Public Health Orders.
+This includes checking-in via the QR code displayed, wearing a mask, maintaining social distancing, and practicing good hygiene.

 Interested in fundraising through Return and Earn like these pre-schoolers?
 Find out more on our Fundraising page.

 Return and Earn is a partnership between the NSW Government, scheme coordinator Exchange for Change and network operator TOMRA Cleanaway.